Chilecito

-Chilecito is a city in the Argentine province of La Rioja, and head of the department of Chilecito.
+Chilecito (lit.
+Little Chile) is a city in the Argentine province of La Rioja, and head of the department of Chilecito.

-Overview
+Overview and history

 The city is located in the valley formed by the Sierras de Velazco to the east, and the Sierras de Famatina to the west.
 The city was founded in 1715 by Spanish colonizers.
 Chilecito still preserves the cable-car of La Mejicana mine built by Bleichert which is part of the city mining past that saw its peak at the end of the 19th century.

 Chilecito is surrounded by an oasis of irrigation, which has been expanded by way of supplements from underground waters.
 A great part of agricultural land is used for the cultivation of vineyards because the most significant industrial activity is based in wine-cellars.
 Walnut and fruit trees are also cultivated and their product is locally processed.

+By some accounts the locality got its name from a large number of Chilean artisan miners known as pirquineros who migrated to the area to work in the gold fields of Famatina.